Mad Men: Season 1 Review

 But the main thing that sets Mad Men apart from its contemporaries is its reliance on internal stakes.
 Instead of mob bosses or drug dealers or crystal meth kingpins, Mad Men focuses on (relatively) ordinary people.
 For action, look to the interaction.
 For excitement, turn up the volume.
 It’s all part of why Mad Men is the greatest character study in TV history.

 However, the series still has a long way to go.
 Season one can sometimes feel like the show’s most “aimless” chapter.
 That’s because the subtle storytelling model doesn’t yet make sense.
 It isn’t until the masterful season finale, “The Wheel,” that we truly comprehend the emotional highs that this series is capable of.
-From season two onward, Mad Men will rightfully stake its claim as one of the greatest TV shows of all time.
+From the end of season two onward, Mad Men will rightfully stake its claim as one of the greatest TV shows of all time.

 But for now, Mad Men is perfectly content to be perfectly average.
 The show is never pretentious, yet it’s always poignant, which is why it resonates so easily.
 And even though Donald Draper is the world’s most interesting ad-man, his charisma is so casual and effortless that everything he does is worth watching.
 He’s not just an advertising executive; he’s a way of life.

 His climactic “Carousel” speech in the season finale perfectly sums up the series’ entire ethos — the powerful yet dangerous allure of nostalgia.
 Set in 1960, Mad Men isn’t a trip down memory lane; it’s a long, hard look in the mirror.
 And it’ll only get better from here.